TB Screening (Whole Blood)

 What do my test results mean?

-A positive IGRA test suggests you may have one of two types of TB:
+A positive IGRA test means you may have 1 of 2 types of TB:

 Inactive (latent) TB.
 This means TB bacteria are present in your body, but are not active and are not causing symptoms.
 You are not contagious, although it's possible for you to develop TB in the future.